hypothesis/onboarding/.github/ISSUE_TEMPLATE/06_first_review.md

 ---
 name: 06.
 Do your first code review
-about: Tasks for a new engineer to do their first code review
+about: Do your first review of another developer's pull request.
 title: Do your first code review
 labels: ''
 assignees: ''